Japan Travel Tips

 Don't eat whilst standing or walking or in public.

 Always sit down to eat, especially inside a house.
 The exception is ice cream or eating at the counter of a street side vendor, usually serving ramen (noodle soup).
-Also do not drink while walking, When using vending machines you will notice locals will stop drink it by the machine before continuing on their way.
+Also do not drink while walking, When using vending machines you will notice locals will stop to drink it by the machine before continuing on their way.
 Public consumption of alcohol is considered extremely rude.
 For more detailed information see our etiquette guide to Eating and Drinking in Japan.

 Do not interrupt or talk over people when speaking.